-Monroe County affirms and acknowledges it will comply with the Federal Fair Housing Law (The Fair Housing Amendment 1988) 24 C.F.R. § 570.487(b), and the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), 42 USC 4601 – 4655, 49 CFR part 24, 24 CFR part 42, and 24 CFR 570.606 in the administration of all Community Development Block Grant-Disaster Recovery programs including Rebuild Florida and all Florida Housing Finance Corporation programs.
+Monroe County affirms and acknowledges it will comply with the Federal Fair Housing Law (The Fair Housing Amendment 1988) 24 C.F.R. § 570.487(b), and the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), 42 USC 4601 – 4655, 49 CFR part 24, 24 CFR part 42, and 24 CFR 570.606 in the administration of all Community Development Block Grant programs including Rebuild Florida and all Florida Housing Finance Corporation programs.

 Civil Rights Certification Affirmatively Furthering Fair Housing

-Monroe County annually reviews their programs to determine whether they are reaching all eligible population groups.
+Monroe County annually reviews its programs to determine whether they are reaching all eligible population groups.
 If they find that the programs are disproportionally serving only some groups and not others, the Monroe County Housing Authority takes action to increase housing or social service opportunities for under-served households.
 The County is also in compliance with Executive Order 11063, which requires nondiscrimination and equal opportunity.
 The rules implementing this Executive Order require that Monroe County maintain demographic data in connection with its programs and take "affirmative action to overcome the effects of prior discrimination" (24 CFR Part 107).
 Records of the steps required to affirmatively further fair housing, as well as the impacts that were made regarding the same are collected and maintained in a flat-file database on an annual basis and will be kept in the main office of the Local Disaster Recovery Division.
 Record keeping for this initiative includes but is not be limited to race, ethnicity, familial status, and disability status of program participants and prospective participants.

 Excerpts from Monroe County Code of Ordinances Chapter 14, Article 3